 John Wyver of Illuminations Media: Filming Shakespeare On Stage for the RSC (talk).

-A rare film: Peter Hall's RSC A Midsummer Nights Dream, 1959,starring Diana Rigg, Albert Finney, Vanessa Redgrave, Ian Holm and Charles Laughton.
+A rare film: Peter Hall's RSC A Midsummer Nights Dream, 1959: Diana Rigg, Albert Finney, Vanessa Redgrave, Ian Holm, Charles Laughton.

 Jenny Hall, Rhythm & Rhymes (Teens Verse Workshop)